jiparkdev/conquer-responsive-layouts/README.md

 <details open>
     <summary><b>Using Max-Width and Width Properties</b></summary>
-    <p>Learned that max-width property can help us in avoiding the issue of content stretching out too much on larger viewport sizes.
-So, having both width as a percentage and max-width as a fixed value, woudl be recommended.</p>
+    <p>Learned that max-width property could help us in avoiding the issue of content stretching out too much on larger viewport sizes.
+So, the recommendation is to have both widths as a percentage and max-width as a fixed value.</p>
     <ul>
         <li>👨‍💻 <a href="https://github.com/jiparkdev/conquer-responsive-layouts/tree/master/percentages-width" target="_blank">Source Code</a></li>
         <li>🔗 <a href="https://jiparkdev.github.io/conquer-responsive-layouts/max-width" target="_blank">Live Demo</a></li>